awerkamp/markdown-scriptures-standard-works-church-of-jesus-christ/README.md

-Files are written lowercase in an API like format for faster opening and linking (1nephi01)
+Files are written lowercase with the chapter following for fast opening and linking (1nephi01)

 Folders are numbered in order to enable using file navigation for sequential reading (01 1 Nephi, 02 2 Nephi, ...)
 - An application like Obsidian can star a file and a reader can update that star as they read sequentially